School of Medicine

 Community Health Science & Policy is focused on promoting wellness, preventing disease, and improving the quality of life among marginalized communities and populations by focusing on systems, equity, and policy impact.
 Our program advocates the use of a socio-ecological approach to identify and understand the social, cultural, and bio-behavioral determinants affecting health.
 Using this understanding, this program works to improve personal and population health through planning, implementation, and operating effective and community responsive programs and organizations.

-Climate inequity and environmental injustice are the twin policy and management challenges of our time.
-Today’s public health leaders must confront the challenges posed by societal and racial inequities that communities of color face in solving climate and environmental issues.
+Climate change and environmental injustice are the twin policy and management challenges of our time.
+Students will learn how to measure and assess risks, impacts, population vulnerability, health disparities and resilience.
 Students will be able to use these skills to evaluate the impact of climate and environmental policies and practices on public health, social justice, and economic opportunity; propose sustainable solutions and strategies for climate adaptation and mitigation that promote environmental stewardship and community resilience; and advocate for more equitable policies and practices on behalf of disadvantaged and underserved communities.

 Epidemiology and Population Health (EPPH)